top of page

 Season: Summer

-We arrived in the Hautes-Alpes region of the French Alps from the city of Lyon, where we rented a car.
+We arrived at the Queyras Regional Natural Park in the French Alps from the city of Lyon, where we rented a car.
 We stayed in the village of Guillestre, renting a house there for six nights.
 The village is located between two parks in the French Alps: Queyras Regional Natural Park and Parc national des Écrins.

 Both parks are amazing and include dozens of day hikes as well as longer trails like the GR-58.

-On the map below, you can see the location of Queyras Park between the cities of Grenoble, Turin, and Nice.
+On the map below, you can see the location of Queyras Regional Natural Park between the cities of Grenoble, Turin, and Nice.

-On the first day, we had the chance to watch Stage 19 of the Tour de France, which passed right through the village.
+On the first day, we had the chance to watch Stage 19 of the Tour de France, which passed right through the village of Guillestre.
 The night before, I scouted locations for taking photos.
 On the day of the race, we waited patiently, and then they arrived in a storm and passed by us quite quickly (even though they were already on an uphill section).

 Here you can see the Tour winner, Tadej Pogačar, in the yellow jersey.
 Wow, as a road cyclist, it was incredibly exciting!